 The Social Cost of Carbon

-An assigned social cost of carbon attempts to address what impacts emissions and climate change would have today that would need to be eventually fixed through expenditures.
+The social cost of carbon is a tool that quantifies what the economic impacts of today’s emissions will be in the future, and how this would compare to the cost of removing atmospheric carbon.
 For instance, if CO2 emissions were assigned a cost of $100 per tonne, any investment of $100 or less to remove a single tonne of emissions would be economically wise.
 This means that an investment of $100 million to remove one million metric tonnes of CO2 from the atmosphere would be economically beneficial and save governments money in the long run.

 The social cost of carbon defines the upfront costs of atmospheric removal or emissions reductions relative to the cost of future damages.
 Since climate change by its very nature tends to be unpredictable and uncertain, however, virtually all estimates are overly conservative.
 In the US, the Biden administration recently reevaluated their social cost of carbon to $51 (the cost had rarely drifted from a $1 to $6 range during the Trump administration), but even this number pales relative to what atmospheric carbon may actually end up costing humanity.